Slide Locks Selector & Size Calculator | 15+ Types • Selection Guide

 Sash stop

-The most common: a small bolt or pin that passes through the inner sash frame into the outer frame, preventing the window from being pushed open from the outside
+The most common: a small bolt or pin that passes through the inner sash frame into the outer frame

 Ventilation lock

-A sash stop set to allow a 3″–4″ opening — provides airflow while preventing a full opening from the outside; useful on ground-floor windows.
+Set to allow a 3″–4″ opening — provides airflow while preventing a full opening from outside.

 Double-hung sash

-Fit sash bolts at the meeting rail (where inner and outer sash meet when closed) — one on each side for full security
+Fit sash bolts at the meeting rail — one on each side for full security

 Horizontal slider

-Fit a track stop pin through the frame at the closed or ventilation position, or use a security bar in the track.
+Fit a track stop pin through the frame at the closed or ventilation position.

 Key-operated

-Some window slide locks include a small key — appropriate for accessible ground-floor windows; keep the key nearby but not at the window itself.
+Appropriate for accessible ground-floor windows; keep the key nearby but not at the window itself

 🗄️ 10.
 Cabinet Slide Lock — Drawer & Cupboard Control

 Cabinet slide locks secure kitchen cabinets, bathroom vanity drawers, medicine cabinets, filing cabinets, and display cupboards.
-They serve two distinct purposes in residential settings: child safety (preventing access to hazardous contents) and privacy or mild security (preventing casual access to valuable or confidential items).
-They are the smallest slide lock type by a significant margin.
+They serve two distinct purposes: child safety (preventing access to hazardous contents) and mild security (preventing casual access to valuable or confidential items).

 Spec